Half-Breed (song): Music video

-The video for "Half-Breed" is a recorded performance of the song on The Sonny & Cher Comedy Hour in 1973, with stereotypical, "Hollywood Indian" imagery.
-Cher is on a horse, wearing a Bob Mackie imitation of men's regalia: Plains-style warbonnet, a halter top modeled after a hair pipe breastplate, and a glittery loincloth.
-None of these things have ever been part of Cherokee clothing.
-Symbols the showrunners believed represented Native Americans—flames surrounding Pacific Northwestern totem poles, also not part of Cherokee culture—are also used as props.
+The video for "Half-Breed", a 1973 performance on The Sonny & Cher Comedy Hour, features stereotypical "Hollywood Indian" imagery.
+Cher appears on horseback in a Bob Mackie-designed outfit combining elements unrelated to Cherokee culture, including a Plains-style warbonnet, a halter top inspired by a hair pipe breastplate, and a glittery loincloth.
+The set includes Pacific Northwestern totem poles and flames, also unconnected to Cherokee traditions.

+Cher has faced criticism from Native American activists for cultural appropriation, continuing to use similar costumes in performances until 2017.
+In a 2017 Twitter exchange, she stated she would no longer perform the song or wear the costume.
+Rolling Stone noted the omission of "Half-Breed" from Cher's 2024 compilation Forever, attributing it to a broader trend of artists reassessing their catalogs in light of changing cultural sensibilities.

 Remix version

 In 2002, a special remix medley was created by Dan-O-Rama for a video montage that was used in Cher's Living Proof: The Farewell Tour.
 The medley contains the videos of "All I Really Want to Do", "Gypsys, Tramps & Thieves", "Half-Breed", and "Dark Lady".

 Personnel

 According to the AFM contract sheet, excluding Cher’s vocals, the following musicians played on the track.